 The aim of this dissertation is to evaluate the impact of the capital structure of a startup on the probability of being accepted into an accelerator program.
 Due the fact that it is a recent topic, there is a lack of research on the preferences of accelerator's directors in terms of the financing structure of start-ups.
-After building a sample of firms which applied to accelerators between 2016 and 2017, from a novel database provided by the analyses to assess the relationship between the capital structure of a start-up and the probability of being accepted in an accelerator program.
+After building a sample of firms which applied to accelerators between 2016 and 2017, from a novel database provided by the Emory University in Atlanta, United States of America, we conducted Tobit and Probit analyses to assess the relationship between the capital structure of a start-up and the probability of being accepted in an accelerator program.
 Our results suggest that start-ups with higher levels of own equity, external equity and debt have higher chances of being accepted in accelerators.
 In terms of sources of funding, accelerator's directors prefer start-ups with higher proportion of external equity in their capital structure.